egardner/egardner.github.io/_projects/cuba.md

 ---
 _A Revolutionary Project: Cuba from Walker Evans to Now_ looks at three critical periods in Cuba’s history as witnessed by photographers before, during, and after the country's 1959 Revolution.

 For this project I started the creative process with the idea of _flaneur_, inspired by Walker Evan’s street scenes in 1930’s Cuba.
-The most striking photograph representing this idea is Evan’s “Stevedore” (1933), which would become the main promotional photograph we used in street banners and marketing material.
-In this photograph a man in a straw hat squints into the sun with a freshly lit cigar hanging out of his mouth.
+The most striking photograph representing this idea was Evans’ “Stevedore” (1933), which became the main promotional photograph used for marketing the exhibition.
+In this particular photograph a stevedore in a straw hat squints into the sun with a freshly lit cigar hanging out of his mouth.

-For the title wall graphics, I developed a vintage cuban cigar box motif inspired by Stevedore.
+For the title wall graphics, I developed a vintage cuban cigar box motif inspired by “Stevedore.”
 With further development, this motif extended throughout all exhibition graphics.

 I worked on all aspects of the exhibition, from the introductory title wall, street banners, and way-finding signage, to printed invitations, press packets, web banners, wall text, and object labels.
-In addition, I oversaw vendors during graphic installation.